obsidiansystems/ledger-app-tezos/README.md

 purpose.
 We recommend against piping `wget` into `sudo bash` without adjusting the script to your computer's configuration.

-Subsequently, unplug your ledger, and plug it in again for the changes to take effect.
+Subsequently, unplug your Ledger device, and plug it in again for the changes to take effect.

 #### Instructions for NixOS